rodneyshupe/Cookbook/Recipes/Entrees/Beef/Brisket.rst

 Ingredients
 -----------

--  1 brisket, 4-6 pounds
+- 1 brisket, 4-6 pounds (1.8 to 2.7 kg)
 - 1/3 cup coarsely ground black pepper
 - 1/4 cup kosher salt
--  1/4 oz instacure no. 1 (prague powder no. 1) (optional)
+- 1/4 ounce instacure no. 1 (prague powder no. 1) (optional)
 - 1/4 teaspoon liquid smoke (optional, if using oven to finish)

 Directions
 ----------